Year 6

 Welcome to Year 6!

-Teaching Assistants – Miss Davis, Mrs Cooke, Mrs Jackson
+Teaching Assistants – Miss Davis, Mrs Cooke, Mrs Jackson, Mrs Bradley

 Whole School Well Being Mentors - Mrs Patrick, Miss Smith and Mrs Fox